sethisernhagen/globality-demo/README.md

 # globality-demo

-This app is full stack demo for Fashionista's new website.
+This app is a full stack demo for Fashionista's new website.

 ## To deploy to Heroku
 Clone the repo to a local folder and then run these Heroku Command Line Tool commands